Mantle cell lymphoma

-Mantle cell lymphoma can come back after it is first treated.
+Mantle cell lymphoma usually comes back after treatment.
 Doctors are trying to find improved ways of treating it and controlling it for longer periods.
-Many of the treatments are given in a research trial.
+Treatments may be given as part of a clinical research trial.

-Some people who have a good response to chemotherapy may be given follow-up treatment with regular rituximab infusions for up to two years.
+Some people who have a good response to treatment may continue to be given regular rituximab infusions for up to two years.
 This is known as maintenance treatment.

-Other monoclonal antibodies may also be given, usually as part of a cancer research trial.
+Other monoclonal antibodies may be given, usually as part of a cancer research trial.

 Some people have some of their own stem cells collected and stored.
 This allows them to have higher doses of chemotherapy to destroy the lymphoma cells.